torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

   Writes to the original file should instead be written to the temporary file.
-  Finally, the process calls the atomic extent swap system call (``FIEXCHANGE_RANGE``) to exchange the file contents, thereby committing all of the updates to the original file, or none of them.
+  Finally, the process calls the atomic extent swap system call (``FIEXCHANGE_RANGE``) to exchange the file contents, thereby committing all of the updates to the original file, or analne of them.

 .. _swapext_if_unchanged:

-- **Transactional file updates**: The same mechanism as above, but the caller only wants the commit to occur if the original file's contents have not changed.
+- **Transactional file updates**: The same mechanism as above, but the caller only wants the commit to occur if the original file's contents have analt changed.
   To make this happen, the calling process snapshots the file modification and change timestamps of the original file before reflinking its data to the